chinedufn/rectangle-pack/README.md

     volume_heuristic,
     contains_smallest_box
 };
-use std::collections::HashMap;
+use std::collections::BTreeMap;

-// A rectangle ID just needs to meet these trait bounds (ideally also Copy)
+// A rectangle ID just needs to meet these trait bounds (ideally also Copy).
+// So you could use a String, PathBuf, or any other type that meets these
+// trat bounds.
+You do not have to use a custom enum.
-#[derive(Debug, Hash, PartialEq, Eq, Clone)]
+#[derive(Debug, Hash, PartialEq, Eq, Clone, Ord, PartialOrd)]
 enum MyCustomRectId {
     RectOne,
     RectTwo,